 Congratulations!
 You started a business, bootstrapped it until you raised some funding and now you’re ready to take your ideas to the next level.
-Behind every great company is a solid team dedicated to its success.
+Behind every great company is a solid group of workers dedicated to its success.
 Every entrepreneur can identify their weaknesses and hire people to fill these voids.
-Running a successful business relies in part on building a loyal team and efficiently delegating tasks.
+Running a successful business relies in part on building loyalty from workers and efficiently delegating tasks.
 A smart way to do that is through outsourcing.

 Outsourcing is the process of hiring remote workers (third parties or external agencies) to handle different aspects of your business operations.
 It is an alternative to hiring full-time, in-office employees and leverages benefits ranging from cheaper labor, faster delivery and increased efficiency.

 Many online platforms have emerged to connect entrepreneurs with workers located worldwide.
 The internet has made it easier to find affordable labor in any particular niche.
 This is ideal for entrepreneurs with a limited budget or small business owners.

 As convenient as it is, finding remote workers and developing a robust outsourced group come with challenges.
 It is a process that consumes time and resources, and has a direct impact on the company’s progress.
 On the flip side, one of an entrepreneur’s strongest assets is a well-outsourced group.
 Outsourcing mistakes can become big pitfalls.
 It is very important that entrepreneurs educate themselves on the process.
 Here are 10 of the most common mistakes entrepreneurs make when hiring remote workers that you can avoid for a better experience.